 All Telstra employees and contractors are encouraged to use social media to engage with your communities.
 Telstra’s Social Media Code helps you feel confident when you’re using social media whether it’s to talk about Telstra – our products and services, our people and our focus on our customers – or anything else.
 It describes our 3Rs of Social Media Engagement – Representation, Responsibility and Respect – which protects the interests of you, our employees, contractors, partners and our brand.

 The Social Media Code is designed to assist employees feel confident when participating online and developing your own personal digital identity.

-It’s important that we all follow the External Communication and Social Media Policy and this Social Media Code when using social media.
+It’s important that we all follow the External Communication and Social Media Policy (previously referred to as Policy 61) and this Social Media Code when using social media.